 It wasn’t all new product releases though.
 Richard Turner Jones showed us how to use Fireworks for prototyping.
 He used it as a hybrid Visio/Photoshop tool.
 I love seeing how other people work.
 Richard went from sketch to wireframe, to design, to interactive prototype in an hour.
 He shared lots of tips and tricks.
 I had long forgotten Fireworks but Richard’s demo of the Pages utility in Fireworks to walk a client through each stage of the design process was compelling.

 Simon Reid bought it back to the user defining user experience as a wholistic change to workflow not a redesign.
-He took us through his four pillars of user experience in his session “Pixel Envy: The Digital Art of Pencil and Paper” emphasizing that aesthetics should be the last step to avoid mimicry.
-He then spelled out his seven step design process which included people watching (contextual research) and persona development.
+He took us through his four pillars of user experience in his session “Pixel Envy: The Digital Art of Pencil and Paper” emphasising that aesthetics should be the last step to avoid mimicry.
+He then spelled out his seven step design process which included ‘people watching’ (contextual research) and persona development.
 My biggest take away from this session will be incorporating a process map to illustrate what a user is thinking at each step and not just drawing application workflows.

 Since I am part of the organising team I wont speak to the atmosphere or awesomeness of the conference.
 I am clearly biased 😉 So I will instead leave you with the following reviews to check out more details of the event from impartial third parties.